idimitrakopoulos/espedite/README.md

 Other options include

-* `-s` Specify a skipfile (a text file where you can define which files must be skipped (e.g. README.md) during deployment.
-One line per file with relative paths required (e.g. conf/skipme.txt))
+* `-s` Specify a skipfile
+..* A text file where you can define which files must be skipped (e.g. README.md) during deployment.
+..* One line per file with relative paths required (e.g. conf/skipme.txt)
 * `-b` Specify BAUD rate to connect to your board.
 Default is 115200
 * `-v` Verbose mode for debugging